Children's Preservation Library

 * As our culture has changed, so has modern education changed.

-If you are making careful decisions about your kids' education, please consider the reading materials so equally crucial to the development of their hearts and minds.
-They should be wholesome in content and Judeo-Christian in their view of the child as a learner.
+If you are making careful decisions about your kids' education, please consider the reading materials equally crucial to development of their hearts and minds.
+Their books should be wholesome in content and inspired in their view of the child as a learner.

 Ah....this is the crux of the issue!
 Heart or head?!
-The Bible doesn't even mention the brain, but says the heart is the seat of learning.
-Capture the heart, and you've captured the head too, for out of the heart, a person wills, thinks, and speaks.
+Consider that if you capture the heart, you've captured the head too, for out of the heart, a person wills, thinks, speaks, and decides to learn.

 Come on in!
 You won't believe it until you see it!

-* Full-service library for PreK-12, making available the great "living book" gems of yesteryear-and the best current literature-in every field: history, biography, church history, geography, science, mathematics, art, music, fiction, historical fiction, early readers, picture books, etc. Library database can be viewed online, books can be reserved, and volunteers will pull your books so they can be quickly grabbed (or shipped, to non-local members).
+* Full-service library for PreK-12, making available the great "living book" gems of yesteryear-and the best current literature-in every field: history, biography, geography, science, mathematics, art, music, fiction, historical fiction, early readers, picture books, etc. Come on in to browse and borrow.
+Or, use the library database online, where books can be reserved, and volunteers will pull your books so they can be quickly grabbed.

-* Access to these thousands of costly books for less than the cost of a few new books, including those called for in popular curricula such as Five-in-a-Row (our special tub for each unit effortlessly deepens the learning), Veritas, Sonlight, TruthQuest History, Beautiful Feet, Prairie Primer, Weaver, etc..
+* Access to these thousands of costly books for less than the cost of a few new books, including those called for in popular homeschool curricula such as Five-in-a-Row (our special tub for each unit effortlessly deepens the learning), Veritas, Sonlight, TruthQuest History, Beautiful Feet, Prairie Primer, Weaver, etc.

 * Enrichment materials too: oversized art prints, games, math manipulatives, science gear, puzzles, puppets, etc., all available for check-out!

 * Support materials for adults on education, parenting, and more.

 * Wholesome values used in selection of materials (talk with staff for more details).